 Rengo Joins the UN Global Compact

-Rengo is a participant in the UN Global Compact.
+Rengo participated in the UN Global Compact in November, 2009.

 The Global Compact, proposed by former UN secretary general Kofi Annan, was launched in 2000 as a program that calls on companies and other organizations worldwide to support and actively implement ten principles in the areas of human rights, labour, the environment, and anti-corruption.